google/oauth2l/go/sgauth/README.md

 will try to look for your service account JSON file at the default path --- the path specified by the `$GOOGLE_APPLICATION_CREDENTIAL` environment variable.

+- __Authorized User__: If no above conditions are defined and you can still auth to google by genearating ADC with command `gcloud auth application-default login`.
+This will store ADC at wellknown path `~/.config/gcloud/application_default_credentials.json`

 Protocols
 ---------